 It’s a battle tested baitrunner that will get the job done no matter what species you’re targeting.

-The Shimano Baitrunner OC Spinning Reel is a great choice for a live bait spinning reel.
+The Shimano Baitrunner OC Spinning Reel is a great choice for a live bait spinning reel and one of the best Shimano reels.
 The XT-7 graphite frame and rotor are strong, rigid, and lightweight.
 It operates just like any other spinning reel, but with the additional option of a baitrunner setting, that you can engage or disengage whenever you want.

 What should you consider before purchasing a new fly reel?